-The emoluments of the directors have been apportioned between Lloyds TSB Bank plc, and the 'Commercial Finance division' according to their services as directors or officers of those companies
+The emoluments of the directors have been apportioned between Lloyds TSB Bank plc, and Lloyds TSB Commercial Finance Limited according to their services as directors or officers of those companies

-Retirement benefits in respect of services to Lloyds TSB Commercial Finance Limited are accruing to three (2010 three) directors under defined benefit pension schemes.
-Three of the directors have benefits accruing under money purchase schemes (2010 five)
+Retirement benefits in respect of services to Lloyds TSB Commercial Finance Limited are accruing to three (2011 three) directors under defined benefit pension schemes.
+One of the directors has benefits accruing under money purchase schemes (2011 three).
+The remaining two directors had no retirement benefits accruing for which the cost was borne by Lloyds TSB Commercial Finance Limited.